Exploring the Wild Edges of Our dangerous, Changing Planet

 Snake Dike, Yosemite, USA

-Dr. All is interested in expanding our understanding of climate change impacts on the biosphere and identifying ways in which resource management can inform climate change adaptation more broadly.
+Dr. All is interested in expanding our understanding of climate change impacts on the biosphere in remote locations, and identifying ways in which resource management can inform climate change adaptation more broadly.
+He also uses his law degree to examine policy responses and inform local conservation decision-making.
+His work combines remote sensing change detection techniques with local stakeholder interviews and mixed methods data generation and analysis to examine adaptation strategies in areas undergoing environmental change.
 He began his career with a focus on exploring the Colorado River Delta and Sierra Madre of northern Mexico as part of his PhD research.
-He studied similar environmental issues in southern Africa in the Okavango Delta and helped map the poorly understood greater Chobe River system in Botswana and Namibia.
+It was here he created the first published map and description of the Laguna Salada.
+He found similar environmental issues in southern Africa in the Okavango Delta, and helped map the poorly understood greater Chobe River system in Botswana and Namibia.

 While he found these remote regions compelling, his heart has always been in the mountains.
 This led him to slowly shift his interests into the Himalaya and Andes.
 He spent a year in Nepal on a Fulbright Senior Scholar Fellowship studying alpine climate change and adaptation and that led to his current research.